-Finally, we also considered whether biases in the tropics and subtropics may play a role in the simulated tropospheric midlatitude SW field in the models.
-Large biases in the models are evident in oceanic basins immediately to the south and west of the strongest features of the SW pattern, namely in the Western Pacific, Eastern Pacific and Caribbean.
-We examined whether

-- 330 regional biases in SWs are related to a biased subtropical (and tropical in the case of the Eastern Pacific) downwelling, and found a significant connection in the models between a biased downwelling in the subtropical Western Pacific and Caribbean and biases in the Northwest Pacific trough and Northwest Atlantic.
+320 Finally, we also considered whether biases in the tropics and subtropics may play a role in the simulated tropospheric midlatitude SW field in the models.
+Large biases in the models are evident in oceanic basins immediately to the south and west of the strongest features of the SW pattern, namely in the the Western Pacific, Eastern Pacific and Caribbean.
+We examined whether regional biases in SWs are related to a biased subtropical (and tropical in the case of the Eastern Pacific) downwelling, and found a significant connection in the models between a biased downwelling in the subtropical Western Pacific and Caribbean and biases in the Northwest Pacific trough and Northwest Atlantic.
 In addition, a significant relationship exists between downwelling in the tropical Eastern Pacific, associated with the descending branch of the Walker Cell, and the Western North America ridge.
-This apparent relationship between subtropical and tropical downwelling and midlatitude SWs does not demonstrate - 335 causality however, and further work that integrates both the models' mean state and idealized modeling has to be done in order to better identify sources for SWs biases in the S2S models.

-Our results demonstrate the importance of accurately simulated SWs for both the tropospheric and stratospheric mean state in the models.
-Most subseasonal models, and in particular low-top models, show little consistency in their simulated SWs at lead times longer than 1-2 weeks, which may enhance forecast errors on subseasonal timescales, particularly those induced by the
+Our results demonstrate the importance of accurately simulated SWs for both the troposphere and stratosphere mean state in the models.
+Most subseasonal models show little consistency in their simulated SWs at lead times longer than 1-2 weeks, which may enhance forecast errors on subseasonal timescales, particularly those induced by the stratospheric variability.